Alexander Lacey: Big Cat Trainer and Animal Lover

 “It’s amazing how intelligent and inspiring these animals are.
 Their unique personalities are incredible.
 To train these beautiful animals is the most rewarding thing and no matter where I am, I hope to do so for many years to come.
 I love what I do and I love my cats even more.”

-The final performance of Ringling Bros. and Barnum & Bailey presents Out of This World is scheduled for May 21, 2017.
-Visit Ringlingbros.com for show information.
+The final performance of Ringling Bros. and Barnum & Bailey presents Out Of This World took place on Sunday, May 21, 2017.

 Thank you, Feld Entertainment and the cast and crew of Ringling Bros. and Barnum & Bailey.